 How to Calculate Amortization Using Tables

-If you take out a $100,000 mortgage over 10 years at a 5% fixed interest rate, your monthly payment will be $1,061.
-You can then divide your interest rate by 12 equal monthly payments, and it works out to 0.4166% of interest per month.
-That means in your first month, you’ll pay around $417 toward interest and $644 toward your principal.
+Let’s say you take out a $100,000 mortgage over 10 years at a 5% fixed interest rate.
+That means your monthly payment will be $1,061.
+You can then divide your interest rate by 12 equal monthly payments.
+That works out to 0.4166% of interest per month.
+And that, in turn, means that in the first month of your loan, you’ll pay around $417 toward interest and the remaining $644 toward your principal.

-Next, you need to deduct your monthly payment from the starting balance to get the ‘balance after payment’ for the chart.
+Next, to calculate the second month, you’ll need to deduct your monthly payment from the starting balance to get the ‘balance after payment’ for the chart.
 You’ll also need to put the $417 you paid in interest and $644 you paid toward the principal in the chart.
 Then you can repeat the calculation of your monthly interest and principal breakdown, and continue inputting until you finish completing the chart.

 How to Calculate Amortization Using a Calculator

-Did your eyes glaze over while trying to understand that table?
-You can save yourself the trouble by using an online amortization calculator .
-All you have to do is input info about your mortgage, including the amount you’re borrowing, your term length, and the interest you’re paying, and it will do the calculation for you.
+So you can see that it’s not so difficult to calculate your amortized payments as it is time-consuming.
+Fortunately, you can save yourself the trouble by using an online amortization calculator .
+All you have to do is input info about your mortgage, including the amount you’re borrowing, your term length, and the interest you’re paying, and the calculator will do the math for you.

-1. You will slowly but surely pay off the principal of your home.
-With every month, you’ll get closer to burning your mortgage papers!
-Who doesn’t like a bonfire?
+• You’ll slowly but surely pay off the mortgage principal of your home loan.
+With every month, you’ll get closer to owning your home outright!

-2. Mortgage amortization ensures that you pay a set amount over the life of your loan, rather than more at the beginning or the end, like you would with a balloon mortgage.
-A balloon mortgage requires you to pay interest charges monthly during the regular term.
+• It ensures that you pay a set amount for each payment over the life of your loan.
+With some loans you may end up paying more at the beginning or the end.
+A balloon mortgage, for example, requires you to pay interest charges monthly during the regular term.
 You then pay off large parts of the principal at the end of the loan period.
 (Thus, your payment literally balloons.)

-3. You can often get better terms with an amortized loan.
-And you will save money by paying less interest over the life of your mortgage.
+• You can often get better terms with an amortized loan.
+And you’ll save money in the long run by paying less interest over the life of your mortgage.